BryceLTaylor/scratch-asset-checker/README.md

 run:
 `ID=[project id] node BlockChecker.js`

+## Notes
+This does not work for sb2 or sb projects.

 Note that in both cases if you give both an ID and a file path it will only check the project from the server.

-## Old versions
-This does not work for sb2 or sb projects